 Magic is often the weapon of the Good Kingdom, which is fighting an Evil Empire.
 Story tropes and language clue in-clue us quickly; the Good Kingdom’s practitioners are probably called “wizards,” not “sorcerers,” and they answer to the royal family.
 The Evil Empire has practitioners who probably sacrifice prisoners or hapless villagers as the source of their power.
-The power of the Good Kingdon wizards will probably not come from human sacrifice even no it is often exactly the same magic.
+The power of the Good Kingdon wizards will probably not come from human sacrifice even though it is often exactly the same magic.
 The causes of the war are rarely addressed, or if they are, the Evil Empire has aggressed for no reason.
 The purpose of this plot is to allow the writer to engage in lots of battle magic.

 Writers like N.K.
 Jemisin and Robert Jackson Bennett write great magical fantasies that put these old unquestioned assumptions under a bright light.
 Both question the aftermath of the “triumphant” final battle.
 How do you rebuild?
 How do you reassure a demoralized civilian population whose crops you’ve burned by mistake in your magical duel, whose businesses you’ve destroyed and whose families you’ve fractured?
 And make no mistake, that’s not the enemy’s population we’re talking about.
 Each of these writers in different ways uses magic to discuss exploitation, colonialism and trauma; trauma not only on a personal level but on a societal level as well.